bowtoes/NAeP/readme.md

 1. &#9744; WSP Extraction:
    * &#9744; Extract all WEMs embedded in arguments to separate, individual files (`..._XX.wem`).
-   * &#9744; Extract all WEMs and convert those WEMs to separate oggs.
+   * &#9744; All extracted WEMs can be converted to oggs as if passed on the command-line.

+     And potentially:
    * &#9744; Convert all embedded WEMs to ogg files directly, without extracting them to separate files.
 2. &#9744; BNK Extraction: